BioBoost/python_raspberry_pi_course/rpi_operating_system/readme.md

 ## Initial Configuration

+> #### Warning::Keyboard Layout
+>
+> If you are using the Raspberry Pi using a display and keyboard you may want to change the keyboard layout before continuing to avoid typing command wrongly or setting a wrong password later on.
+In Raspbian go to the start menu (raspberry logo) at the top left corner.
+Next traverse to `Preferences => Mouse and Keyboard Setting => Keyboard => Keyboard Layout`.
+Now select "Belgium" as country and "Belgian" as variant.

 Before doing anything with the Raspberry Pi its best to first configure the operating system.
-This can be achieved by executing the command below to get a grapgical configuration menu:
+This can be achieved by executing the command below to get a graphical configuration menu:

 ```shell
 sudo raspi-config
 ```

-Don't worry too much about how this works.
-This will be explained in a later chapter.
-Once you're done configuring the Pi, choose the Finish option and let the Pi reboot.

 ![Raspbian configuration tool](img/raspi_config.png)

-### Expanding the Filesystem

-The first thing we need to do is expand the filesystem.
-Currently we are using SD cards of 8GB, 16GB or 32GB but the root file system only takes up about 3GB (with more than 80% in use).
-So to expand the root filesystem to the full SD card we can use the Expand Filesystem configuration script.
-You will need to reboot the Raspberry Pi to make this available.
+Generally speaking, `raspi-config` aims to provide the functionality to make the most common configuration changes.
+This may result in automated edits to  `/boot/config.txt` and various standard Linux configuration files.
+Some options require a reboot to take effect.
+If you changed any of those, `raspi-config` will ask if you wish to reboot now when you select the `<Finish>` button.

+The most important options are discussed in the sections below.

+#### Hostname

+Set the visible name for this Pi on a network.

 ### Change User Password

-The "Change User Password" tool allows you to change the default password of the pi user.
+The `Change User Password` option allows you to change the default password of the `pi` user.
 Make sure to do this before continuing.
 Watch out if you do this using an external keyboard as the keyboard layout may be configured to qwerty.
-In this case configure the keyboard layout first by selecting the internationalization menu option.
+In this case configure the keyboard layout first as mentioned before.

-### Enable Boot to Desktop / Scratch
+### Boot Options

-You can change what happens when your Pi boots.
+Here you can change what happens when your Pi boots.
 Use this option to change your boot preference to command line, desktop, or straight to Scratch (graphical programming).
-In our case we will be using the command line interface.

-### Internationalization Options
+### Localization Options

-This will open up a sub menu with internationalization options to configure.
+This will open up a sub menu with internationalization options to configure such as your locale and timezone.

-#### Change Locale
+#### Locale

 Locales are a framework to switch between multiple languages and allow users to use their language, country, characters, collation order, etc.